nonom/static-nginx-container/README.md

-# static docker nginx container
+# static nginx alpine container

 This example is using `docker-compose.override.yml` to define development-specific configuration for Docker.